Ruth Wilkinson: Wedding and cancer scare

+As she continued filming the storyline, Piper endured her own health issues when she was informed that she had three skin cancers on her face.
+Piper stated: "At first I couldn't believe it.
+It all seemed just too extraordinary.
+There I was, going to work every day to try to act out Ruth's feelings of apprehension.
+And I was facing the same fears in real life."
+Piper did not want to take time off, knowing that her character's storyline would have to be interrupted at a crucial moment, so she asked her doctors to delay surgery for six weeks.
+Piper admitted to being "terrified" and experienced "terrible anxiety" about the skin cancer and how her face would look after surgery.
+Piper completed her character's storyline and underwent the operation which was a success.

-Ruth and Philip get engaged and Piper said while it was an exciting change for her character, she loved being a single parent.
-Ruth and Philip marry, whilst Ruth anxiously waits for results of tests for breast cancer.
-Ruth is determined to go ahead with the wedding and Piper said "This is her big day and she wants it to be just right.
+On-screen, Ruth is determined to go ahead with the wedding and Piper explained: "This is her big day and she wants it to be just right.
 However, as she doesn't have her results, there is the thought at the back of her mind that the news might not be good.
 She's doing her best not to think about it."
-Ruth arrives at the ceremony on the back of a classic Harley Davidson motorbike and she is "thrilled" to see Ben and Philip's son, Michael (Troy Beckwith), have returned for the wedding.
+Ruth arrives at the ceremony on the back of a classic Harley Davidson motorbike and she is "thrilled" to see both Ben and Michael Martin (Troy Beckwith), who return for the wedding.
 Piper said that there is an atmosphere of madness, happiness and excitement to the day.
 Ruth later discovers that she does not have cancer.
-After Philip has a mid-life crisis, he decides to move the family to Darwin.
-Ruth initially considers commuting thousands of miles, but ultimately chooses to follow her husband when she gets a top job at a Darwin hospital.